Home » Tools » Jigs » The Best Dovetail Jigs for Routers and Router Tables

 • Biscuit joints can be used to secure the joint.

-• Domino joiners (Festool) are a hidden joint option but at a high cost.
+• Domino joiners (Festool) are a hidden joint option at a high cost.

 Dovetail vs. Pocket Hole Joints

-First, while a pocket hole jig is FASTER it does not produce as strong of a joint as a dovetail.
-If that is your top criteria then keep moving ahead.
+First, while a pocket hole jig is FASTER, it does not produce as strong a joint as a dovetail.
+If that is your top criterion, then keep moving ahead.

-But, if strength isn’t your top consideration you can consider:
+But, if strength isn’t your top consideration, you can consider the following:

-• Pocket hole joints require less skill, tools and reduce risk of wasted material.
-But, at the loss of joint strength and durability.
+• Pocket hole joints require less skill and tools and reduce the risk of wasted material.
+But at the loss of joint strength and durability.

-• Dovetail joints, however, take more skill, higher cost jigs and a decent router to produce a joint.
+• Dovetail joints take more skill, higher-cost jigs, and a decent router to produce a joint.

 Dovetail Joint vs. Box Joint